 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of construction presence, and associated noise and delays due to traffic management measures.
-Some local facilities and access points are located within the scheme extent, however local access will be granted where required.
-Road users and local bus operators will be informed of works through a media release, which will provide details of construction dates and times.
-The works will be of short duration

-(four nights) and will move progressively along the full scheme extent.
+Some access points are located within the scheme extent, however local access will be granted where required.
+Road users will be informed of works through a media release, which will provide details of construction dates and times.
+The works will be of limited duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Notification will be issued to local residents and local public transport operators prior to commencement of the works, advising of any proposed works and expected restrictions. - Any changes of schedule (e.g. change from night-time works to daytime works) will be communicated to local residents throughout the programme. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - In the event of bus stop closures, appropriate alternative bus stops will be setup outwith traffic management, which will be clearly signed and fully accessible. - Journey planning information will be available for drivers online at the trafficscotland.org website.
-Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.
+- Notification will be issued to local residents and local public transport operators prior to commencement of the works, advising of any proposed works and expected restrictions. - Any changes of schedule (e.g. change from night-time works to daytime works) will be communicated to local residents throughout the programme. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+Journey planning information will also be available for drivers online through BEAR's social media platforms.